-- Sign up for the Preservation Alerts that will be issued each Monday during the General Assembly session, click here.
+- Sign up for the Legislative Alerts that will be issued each Monday during the General Assembly session.

 - Take action when needed to help support legislation and budget issues related to historic preservation.

-- Know who your Delegates and Senator are and be prepared to speak to them about important preservation issues.
-To find out your legislators click here.
+- Know who your delegates and senator are and be prepared to speak to them about important preservation issues.
+Find your legislators.

 - Let us know if you take action, and if you hear back from your legislator.

-Virginia’s tax credits for historic rehabilitation are an incredibly successful tool that has saved historic buildings, helped revitalize communities, and added an estimated $3.9 billion to the state’s economic health.
+Historic tax credits are incredibly successful tools that has saved historic buildings, helped revitalize communities, and added an estimated $3.9 billion to the state’s economic health.
 Yet these credits have been under attack.
-Here are two important resources to help us spread the word about the importance of this valuable tool:
+Learn more about these important programs and help us spread the word about the importance of these valuable tools: